gabyah92/GNICalculator/README.md

-# GNICalculator
+# GNI Calculator
-This is a very basic calculator that I created while I was teaching classes at Guru Nanak Institute of Technology back in 2019.
+This is a basic calculator that I created while teaching classes at Guru Nanak Institute of Technology in 2019 while working for Imparta.

 Miss those days...